FAQ: Internship Funding

 2) Describe the skills, knowledge, and experience you hope to develop/gain from this internship experience.
 How will this internship contribute to your career goals?

 3) Interview someone who is currently a seasoned professional in the field of work of your proposed internship.* Ideally, select a person NOT affiliated with your proposed internship.
 Write a summary paragraph or two about the most important information, insights, suggestions, and/or advice you learned from her/him about this line of work.
+Devote no more than 1/3 of your proposal to this interview.

 Interview TIPS and EXAMPLES: